Matty9191/mpathstat/README.md

 ## Overview

 The mpathstat utility provides device mapper statistics for each mapper device as well as the SCSI block devices that represent the paths to this device.
-Here is some sample output to illustrate the utility in action:

 ## Usage
 <pre>